swazau/UON_GPA/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-Here's the refactored Acknowledgments section with consistent formatting for all links:

 ## Acknowledgments

 - [University of Newcastle GPA Calculator](https://www.newcastle.edu.au/current-students/study-essentials/assessment-and-exams/results/gpa-calculator)